 If you find yourself turning the thermostat on, hearing it activate, and then hearing it shut off before it should, it might be because the thermostat needs to be replaced or fixed.

 Some of these issues can be fixed by simply accessing the panel, cleaning it, and following the instructions it came with.
 However, many thermostat problems require a more experienced hand.
-For professional help, contact One Hour Heating & Air Conditioning® of Ramsey.
+For professional help, contact Northern's One Hour Heating & Air Conditioning®.
 They can quickly locate and solve the problem with your thermostat and get your home properly heated or cooled in no time.
 To speak with a Nothern’s representative or schedule an appointment, call (763) 284-8639 today.